murex/EventStormingJournal/README.md

 Tips and scripts can be found in [Jekyll and Minimal Mistakes Goodies](https://github.com/philou/jekyll-minimal-mistakes-goodies) repo.

+The easiest way to use these scripts is to

+1. Open a git-bash terminal from the main repo folder (Windows, use the context menu 'Git-Bash here')
+2. Type in the Command `_scripts/<comamnd.sh>`.
+Most command emit a description and a sample usage when called without arguments

+There are scripts for the following:

+### Launching a live preview server locally

+Run `scripts/_preview.sh` to start a local server with your latest changes.
+It prints out the url at which the server is available at the end of its output, click it (with the trailing '/' to access the blog).
+This server will regenerate any file that is changed.
+It won't generate collection pages such as a homepage aggregating other posts for example, though.
+In this case, you will need to relaunch it.

+`TODO` It emits warnings about absolute links pointing to philippe.bourgau.net.
+I have to fix that.

+### Creating a new post

+Run `scripts/_new_post.sh "My wonderful story" 2022-04-01` will create a new post entitled "My wonderful story" that will be published on 2022, April 1st.

 ## Credits

 Many of these tweaks come from [Philippe Bourgau's blog](https://github.com/philou/philou.github.com)